 Where to go for information

-- Food safety – your responsibilities: this simple guide from the government covers food safety, food hygiene and food inspections
+- Food safety – your responsibilities: simple guide from the UK government covering food safety, food hygiene and food inspections

-- Food labelling and packaging: this simple guide from the government explains the basics of how the food you sell should be labelled
+- Food labelling and packaging: simple guide from the UK government explaining the basics of how the food you sell should be labelled